Feanybarieh/LITA-CLASSS-PROJ/README.md

 Many try and errors were present in my works during the training and would therefore be portrayed here.

 ### Tools Used
+- Microsoft Excel for Data cleaning, Analysis and visualization.

+- SQL Server - Structured Query Language for Quring of Data.

+- Github for portfolio building.

 ```sql
 select * from employee tbl